 Figure 4: Translation of workflows created with PESSCARA for a multi-center set up.

-Researchers from the participating institutions can use the PESSCARA infrastructure to develop the image analysis algorithm as well as the workflows necessary for this study.
-Lets assume a non-linear workflow where the images and metadata originate from center 1, center 2 is responsible for providing manual segmentations of the GBM tumors while center n is responsible for data curation and analysis ().
+Researchers from the participating institutions can use the PESSCARA development infrastructure to develop the image analysis algorithm as well as the workflows necessary for this study.
+Lets assume a non-linear workflow where the images and metadata originate from center 1, center 2 is responsible for providing manual segmentations of the GBM tumors while center n is responsible for data curation and analysis (Figure 5).
+When the workflow is completed and the supporting web app established the PESSCARA clinical environment is created.